 Press 4 on the keyboard for a polygon.

 Press 7 on the keyboard to see the poly count in the scene of your poly modeling in 3D max.

 All the above shortcuts of this point will help us in our work during poly modeling.

-- Environment and Effect Shortcut: Press 8 on the keyboard for Environment and Effect, we can set the background of any bitmap from here and can also change the color and can give some effect from here.
+- Environment and Effect Shortcut: Press 8 on the keyboard for Environment and Effect; we can set the background of any bitmap from here and change the color and give some effect.

-- Relocating our Hidden Object on the Work Area: This has become the major problem for us when our drawn object becomes invisible form our work area somehow.
+- Relocating our Hidden Object on the Work Area: This has become the major problem for us when our drawn object becomes invisible from our work area somehow.

-For finding or relocating our object in our screen simple press Z on the keyboard.
+For finding or relocating our object on our screen, simple press Z on the keyboard.

-- Expert Mode Shortcut: Press X on the keyboard for expert mode by this you can search any action done by you in your model.
+- Expert Mode Shortcut: Press X on the keyboard for expert mode; by this, you can search for any action done by you in your model.

 - Isolation Mode Shortcut: Press Alt + Q on the keyboard to activate isolation mode.
 Isolation mode gives us a deep view of any individual object.

 Press the exit button to come out from the button available on the lower corner of the screen.

 - Shortcut for Increasing and Decreasing Size of the Coordinate Symbol: Press + button on the keyboard to increase the size of the coordinate symbol.

 And Press – button to decrease the size of the coordinate symbol.